Disaster Relief & Emergency Preparedness

 Heritage Emergency National Task Force: The HENTF, co-sponsored by the Federal Emergency Management Agency (FEMA) and the Smithsonian Institution, is a partnership of 60 national service organizations and federal agencies, with a mission to protect cultural heritage in our nation’s states, tribes, territories, and local communities from the damaging effects of natural disasters and other emergencies.
 Visit The Task Force’s Save Your Family Treasures webpage for guidance to help you recover your family treasures from a disaster.

-Americans for the Arts: AFTA has a number of resources from arts partners and organizations available to funders and service organizations in need of ways to streamline and expedite assistance to artists and organizations, including The Essential Guidelines for Arts Responders Organizing in the Aftermath of Disaster from NCAPER, which shares lessons learned by grantmakers, arts service organizations, and arts councils to be immediately responsive – and to be alert to the long-tail nature of disaster recovery.
+Americans for the Arts: AFTA’s Disaster Preparedness and Response page has a number of resources from arts partners and organizations available to funders and service organizations in need of ways to streamline and expedite assistance to artists and organizations.

-CERF+: Started by artists for artists in the craft community as a grassroots mutual aid effort in 1985, CERF+ has since emerged as the leading nonprofit organization that uniquely focuses on safeguarding artists’ livelihoods nationwide.
-CERF+ serves artists who work in craft disciplines by providing a safety net of support through resources and information, career protection tools, and emergency readiness and relief.
+CERF+: For 40 years, the Craft Emergency Relief Fund has provided emergency relief for craft artists.
+Building educational resources to empower craft artists to prepare for, navigate and thrive in the wake of emergencies and disasters, CERF+ serves artists who work in craft disciplines by providing a safety net of support through resources and information, career protection tools, and emergency readiness and relief.
 Visit the CERF+ website to learn more.

 Entertainment Community Fund: Entertainment Community Fund is a national human services organization addressing the needs of the entertainment community with a unique understanding of the challenges involved in a life in the arts.
 The organization’s emergency financial assistance program provides temporary financial assistance to those with documented financial need due to unforeseen circumstances.
 Visit the Entertainment Community Fund website to learn more.

 MusiCares: MusiCares provides a safety net of critical assistance for music people in times of need.
 MusiCares’ services and resources cover a wide range of financial, medical and personal emergencies, and each case is treated with integrity and confidentiality.
+In times of hardship, MusiCares provides humanitarian disaster relief, emergency financial assistance for basic living expenses like rent, utilities, car payments and insurance premiums, assistance with instrument replacement/repair if stolen or damaged in a natural disaster (excluding wear-and-tear), and funeral costs for a music professional or their family member.
 A directory of resources for musicians and other artists is available on the MusiCares website.

 Employment Development Department: The California Employment Development Department (EDD) provides a variety of services to individuals and businesses impacted by disasters in California.
 These range from assistance for those who may have lost a job due to the disaster, to employers who are forced to shut down operations.
 EDD staff located throughout the state are often called upon to lend a hand at Local Assistance Centers (LACs) established by the California Office of Emergency Services (OES).
 They provide assistance with filing claims for UI benefits, as well as job search assistance and other more general support and referrals to resources.